Home

 All about Enderbite and Dacite Properties

 Know all about Enderbite and Dacite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite and Dacite belong to Igneous Rocks.Texture of Enderbite is Granular whereas that of Dacite is Aphanitic to Porphyritic.
 Enderbite appears Veined or Pebbled and Dacite appears Vesicular.
-The luster of Enderbite is not available while that of Dacite is subvitreous to dull.
+The luster of Enderbite is while that of Dacite is subvitreous to dull.
 Enderbite is available in black, grey, orange, pink, white colors whereas Dacite is available in bluish - grey, brown, grey, light to dark grey colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Dacite are commemorative tablets, creating artwork.

 Compare Igneous Rocks